geluso/data-science/README.md

 * This is a relatively quick post on the [assumptions of linear regression](http://pareonline.net/getvn.asp?n=2&v=8).
 * Setosa has an [interactive visualization](http://setosa.io/ev/ordinary-least-squares-regression/) of linear regression.

+**Seaborn Resources:**
+* The official Seaborn website has a series of [detailed tutorials](http://web.stanford.edu/~mwaskom/software/seaborn/tutorial.html) and an [example gallery](http://web.stanford.edu/~mwaskom/software/seaborn/examples/index.html).
+* [Data visualization with Seaborn](https://beta.oreilly.com/learning/data-visualization-with-seaborn) is a quick tour of some of the popular types of Seaborn plots.
+* [Visualizing Google Forms Data with Seaborn](http://pbpython.com/pandas-google-forms-part2.html) and [How to Create NBA Shot Charts in Python](http://savvastjortjoglou.com/nba-shot-sharts.html) are both good examples of Seaborn usage on real-world data.
 <!--* Types of data ([slides](slides/01_types_of_data.pdf)) and [public data sources](project/public_data.md)
 * Discuss the course project: [requirements](project/README.md) and [example projects](/project/project_examples/README.md) -->